mucherino/teaching/GPU/intro_ssp.md

 ## CUDA implementation

 Our approach for this CUDA implementation is particularly tailored to the GPU structure.
 Instead of running our program on a single core of a CPU, we are going to have, on our GPU, several threads running simultaneously and in cooperation for solving a given SSP instance.
-Since the number of parallel threads can importantly grow when using more modern GPUs, we can consider to assign *each sum to compute* to a single thread.
+Since we can have several threads running in parallel when using modern GPUs, we can consider to assign to each thread *only one subset sum to compute*.

 The function that is supposed to run on the GPU is named **kernel**, and this is how it looks like for our specific problem:

-	__global__ void ssp_on_gpu(size_t n,unsigned long *set_gpu,unsigned long *sum_gpu)
+	__global__ void ssp_on_gpu(size_t n,unsigned long *set_gpu,bool *is_solution_gpu,unsigned long target)
 	{
 	   unsigned long sum = 0UL;
 	   size_t id = (blockIdx.x*blockDim.x) + threadIdx.x;